-This Introduction to British Cultural Studies is accompanied by a weekly tutorial (1 SWS / contact hour).
-Participation in the tutorial is non-mandatory but highly recommended.
-The tutorial provides an important opportunity to pose questions and achieve a better understanding of the contents of the lecture, but it simultaneously also serves as a springboard for delving deeper into the topics of the lecture.
+This Introduction to British Cultural Studies (Einführung in die britische Landeskunde und Kulturwissenschaft) is accompanied by a weekly tutorial (1 SWS / contact hour).
+Participation in the tutorial is non-mandatory but recommended.
+The tutorial provides an important opportunity to pose questions and to delve deeper into the topics of the lecture course.
 Run by advanced students according to the principle of peer-to-peer learning, the tutorial is not an additional lecture but a forum of dynamic exchange that depends on the lively interaction of participants.
-There are several alternative groups and time slots for the tutorial (please see 'WueStudy').
+There are several alternative groups and time slots for the tutorial (please see WueStudy).